CBI on your IEP

 What is CBI?

 IDEA addresses this as part of a student’s transition plan.
 If your child needs CBI, transition is the latest time that you should be adding it to the IEP.
-My son has been receiving it since kindergarten.

-Statute/Regs Main Â» Regulations Â» Part B Â» Subpart A Â» Section 300.43 Â» a
+From IDEA: Statute/Regs Main Â» Regulations Â» Part B Â» Subpart A Â» Section 300.43 Â»

 (a) Transition services means a coordinated set of activities for a child with a disability that—